Revised Nov. 27, 2020

 Alberta Veterinary Practices – Accessing Veterinary Care during COVID-19

 The ABVMA recognizes that veterinary practices provide essential services to maintain the health and welfare of animals in the province.
-The ABVMA is working to ensure that veterinary services remain available during the COVID-19 pandemic.
+The ABVMA continues to work to ensure that veterinary services remain available during the COVID-19 pandemic.

 This may include providing certain consultations by electronic means where appropriate.

-Veterinary practices may be requesting that you take certain precautions when attending at a veterinary practice and request that you observe Alberta Health Services directions for self-isolation if you have travelled or if you are sick.
+Veterinary practices may be changing their hours of operation or appointment availability as staff availability permits.
+Veterinary practices will be requesting that you take certain precautions when attending at a veterinary practice and request that you observe Alberta Health Services directions for self-isolation if you have travelled or if you are sick.
 This will help protect veterinary professionals and staff and ensure continued availability of services.

 Our goal is to ensure that non-elective and emergency veterinary medical services are available when needed.